Access to psychotherapy

 By far the most widely available form of talking therapy for most people accessing mental healthcare via the NHS is Cognitive Behavioural Therapy (CBT)

 While CBT is a very effective intervention for some people in some situations, it is not a one-size-fits-all solution.
-For example, while CBT can very effectively target the ‘symptoms’ of mental health issues, other forms of psychotherapy may be better suited to address the root causes and deliver positive outcomes in the longer term.
+For example, while CBT can effectively target the ‘symptoms’ of mental health issues, other forms of psychotherapy may be better suited to address the root causes and deliver positive outcomes in the longer term.

 Psychotherapy worksEveryone should be able to access long term, high quality therapy regardless of their economic situation.